basecamp/policies/privacy/privacy-shield/index.md

 Basecamp has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit <a href="http://www.bbb.org/EU-privacy-shield/for-eu-consumers">http://www.bbb.org/EU-privacy- shield/for-eu-consumers</a> for more information and to file a complaint.

 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.

+## Location of Site and Data
+This Site is operated in the United States.
+If you are located in the European Union or elsewhere outside of the United States, please be aware that any information you provide to us will be transferred to the United States.
+By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 ## Changes & Questions
 Basecamp may update this policy once in a blue moon—we’ll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.
 You can access, change or delete your personal information at any time by contacting Jeremy Daer at [privacyshield@basecamp.com](mailto:privacyshield@basecamp.com), or by mail at Basecamp LLC, 30 North Racine Avenue #200, Chicago, IL 60607 USA.